ivy00johns/pwnagotchi-tools/README.md

 	No PMKID or HCCAPX found.
 	```
 - [ ] Make it so you can generate list for each `.rule` file in the directory, if one is listed.
+- [ ] Adding support for masks.
-- [ ] Create a CLI interface for executing scripts that are generated.
+- [ ] Find better names for the functions and commands.